ReallyKrazyDev/penistats/README.md

 ### Debian-based

+Be careful, this solution will make python and penistats run as root, it is not recommended for a production environment.

-Let's assume penistats is located in /opt/penistats
+Let's assume that penistats files are located in /opt/penistats...

 1) run ```sudo crontab -e```
 2) add ```@reboot /usr/bin/python3 /opt/penistats/penistats.py --set /opt/penistats/penistats.conf```